miohtama/ztanesh/README.rst

 * No need to type ``cd``: just type in the directory name on the command prompt to enter into it

-* Double-tap TAB for autocompletion with arrow navigation
+* Double-tap TAB for autocompletion with arrow navigation.
+Type ./ [TAB] to start file explorer in the current folder.
+Press space to advance the next folder.
+  Press backspace to undo the selection.

 * Remote aware autocompletion support for ``scp``, ``svn``